figaw/praqma.com/_services/josra.md

 {: .subtitle}

 Our most ambitious customers ask a lot from their development environment.
 They want new tools, new integrations and new features, not to mention bugs that need tackling.
 {: .caption}

-Josra is an alliance of leading companies who co-organize development and support of open source tools in collaboration with Praqma.
+[Josra](http://www.josra.org){: target="_blank"} is an alliance of leading companies who co-organize development and support of open source tools in collaboration with Praqma.
 By pooling interests, resources and genuine needs with our open source experts, Josra facilitates best practices and joint development on the open source tools that are shared among the members.

 ## A community of members